 This vulnerability is one that essentially manipulates encryption to fulfill the malicious actor’s goal.
 According to Nist.gov, this is due to inadequate encryption and mishandling of said encryption.
-Consequently, it ‘allows attackers to obtain audio and video data, or insert spoofed video’.
+Consequently, they state [the vulnerability] ‘ allows attackers to obtain audio and video data, or insert spoofed video.’
 You can read more by following the original link: https://nvd.nist.gov/vuln/detail/CVE-2019-9483#vulnCurrentDescriptionTitle

 What’s the worst that can happen?

-In a worst case scenario, the ring doorbell can be hacked and an unauthorized individual could potentially gain access into your Ring device and access your video and audio.
+In a worst case scenario, the ring doorbell can be hacked and an unauthorized individual could potentially gain access into your Ring device, and access your video and audio stream.
 Worst yet, it appears they are able to ‘spoof’ what’s actually going on outside the camera by inserting or replaying a clip of video taken from your video doorbell.
 This could potentially make it dangerous to answer the door, thinking it is someone you know from hours or even days before.

 How can I fix it?

 To protect your ring doorbell from being hacked, a hot-fix appears to have been issued rather quickly.
 Check your device’s firmware to ensure it has been had the latest version pushed to it (3.4.7 or later) and if not, contact Ring support.